 Nevada knows what it’s doing, California may not, and Texas hits the sweet spot when it comes to hotel reviews.

 Love it or hate it?
 5 Star or 1 Star?
 Reviews are one of the most significant inputs in a customer’s buying decision.
-This is especially true when it comes to booking hotels.
-Based on a relatively small set of reviews, we can quickly tell whether a particular hotel is stay-worthy or should be completely avoided.
+This sentiment is especially true when it comes to booking hotels.
+Based on a relatively small set of reviews, we can quickly tell whether a particular hotel is stay-worthy or should be avoided entirely.
 However, can they tell us something more than that?
-This was the question that intrigued us, and here’s what we found after combing through 400,000+ hotel reviews.
+This question intrigued us, and here’s what we found after combing through 400,000+ hotel reviews.

-Hotel reviews are an interesting case study of what can be discovered from web data.
+Hotel reviews are an interesting case study of the hidden gems that lie in web data.
 A lot of people review hotels online, and they do so across many different websites.
-We know that more positive reviews for a hotel means more business for that hotel.
+We know that more positive reviews for a hotel equate to an increase in business for that hotel.
 In fact, a recent study from Cornell University’s School of Hotel Administration showed that customers are twice as likely to book a hotel with positive reviews as they are a hotel with negative reviews.
 A second study showed that revenue is strongly correlated with reviews.
 However, we wondered what would happen if we zoomed out and looked at the data state-by-state.
 Are some states better at generating reviews?
 Does a higher tourism budget result in more reviews?

 To answer these questions, we studied and analyzed our Business Data that included 437,787 hotel reviews, collected from 60 unique review sites.
 The review data includes the name and geography of the hotel, along with review text, date, and ratings.
-We also included demographic and economic data, such as population and tourism budget (collected from third-party sources), in our analysis.
+We also added demographic and economic data, such as population and tourism budget (collected from third-party sources), in our analysis.

 Winners and Losers